 - SCOPE Child Care is available to all elementary students residing in the district (transportation restrictions may apply).

-- Enrollment is on a first come, first serve basis due to staffing and capacity licensing restrictions.
+- Enrollment is on a first come, first served basis due to staffing and capacity licensing restrictions.
 A wait list will be established when the program is full.

 - Enrollment is based on continuous monthly usage.
 In order for your child to remain enrolled, the minimum monthly tuition payment must be paid.
 Refer to the Tuition/Calendar Section.